What Is Dementia? Symptoms, Types, and Diagnosis

 Other conditions that cause dementia-like symptoms can be halted or even reversed with treatment.
 For example, normal pressure hydrocephalus, an abnormal buildup of cerebrospinal fluid in the brain, often resolves with treatment.

-Researchers have also identified many other conditions that can cause dementia or dementia-like symptoms.
-These conditions include:
+Many other conditions can also cause dementia or dementia-like symptoms.
+These include:

 - Creutzfeldt-Jakob disease, a rare brain disorder